Kooboo/self-hosted/README.md

 Download the source code or the release package.
 This is a Portable Windows Application, For Mac or Linux, you can download Kooboo, login and install from the market yourself.

-Double click on Kooboo.exe to run, no installation needed.
+Unzip and double click on Kooboo.exe to run, no installation needed.
 You may login anywhere by:

 ```Text